VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/dashboard.md

 * New Customer - leads to creating a new customer;
 * Activity - shows the quantity of activities (assigned, new, due and etc.);
 * New Case - leads to creating a new case;
-* Pending Cases - shows the quantity of cases to be resolvedВ  and leads to the list of cases;
+* Pending Cases - shows the quantity of cases to be resolved  and leads to the list of cases;
 * Latest Cases - shows the list of the latest cases in the system.

 ### Order Management